10deepaktripathi/Machine_Failure_Detection/README.md

 # Machine_Failure_Detection
-The dataset for this competition (both train and test) was generated from a deep learning model trained on the Machine Failure Predictions.
+The dataset for this task (both train and test) was generated from a deep learning model trained on the Machine Failure Predictions.
 Feature distributions are close to, but not exactly the same, as the original

 ## Directory Structure
 - [eda-featureengineering-prediction.ipynb](./eda-featureengineering-prediction.ipynb):Notebook contains comparitive study about various statistical ways of comingup with importent features a comparitive study among multiple models.